 I’m not in town to do 50 rides, I don’t ride for difficulty’s sake, and I don’t want to spend the bulk of my riding time getting to the good stuff.
 I want the best, prettiest, sweetest road in the area—maybe the best two—I want it short enough that I can do another ride the next day.
 And most of all, I don’t want the merely-OK miles of connector roads.
 If I want to ride from good section to good section, I can consult a map and find the connector roads myself.

 So that’s what this site offers you.
 Nothing but great rides.
 No loops for loops’ sake.
 No climbing for climbing’s sake.
 No mention of the fifth-best ride in the area.
 No dull parts.
-Just the cream.
-(Well, maybe a short dull part or two.)
-And, after each ride, a brief discussion of the less great but still very good riding nearby, if you want to stretch your legs further.
+Just the 136 best rides I know on the West Coast.

 - It’s scenic.
 There are no rides on this site that aren’t eye candy.